It was SNL’s secret sauce.

 19 Questions to Ask Before You Determine Your Cowbell

 It helped readers and brands understand how to tell if they had something that added to the brand conversation and story or if it needed “more cowbell.”

 The secret revealed in that post was the power of words for a brand.

 I am talking about that special combination of words we know as the tagline (or slogan) that helps give you and your brand a singular voice.

-Something that instantly distinguishes you and your brand as something that any prospective customer should seriously check out, the first step in customer acquisition.
+Something that instantly distinguishes you and your brand as something that prospective customers should seriously check out is the first step in customer acquisition.

 When conducting this brand intervention, the company name is part of the problem and needs to get eliminated like a bad drug habit.

 This was the case when a remodeling company in Georgia came to me needing a rebrand.